 The US charging infrastructure is getting built out fast, and Tesla’s opening the Supercharger network.

-Electric car sales in the USA broke a record high in Q1 2023.
+Electric car sales in the USA reached new highs again in Q1 2025, continuing the long-term growth trend.

-Over 320,000 electric cars were sold during this period, marking a 60% increase compared to the same period in 2022.
+Over 300,000 electric cars were sold during Q1 2025, marking a double-digit percentage increase compared to Q1 2024, according to industry tracking estimates.

 Clearly, Tesla stands as the leading electric car manufacturer, with its undisputed dominance in the US market.

-California has the highest EV demand in the USA with massive numbers of plug-in electric cars sold.
+California has the highest EV demand in the USA with massive numbers of plug-in electric cars sold, accounting for roughly 35-40% of all US electric car sales.

 Best Selling Electric Car in US